Pain can range from a mild discomfort to intense or throbbing pain. Pain can also be short-term, or long-term.

 - Neurogenic pain (pain resulting from damage to nerves)

-- Psychogenic pain (pain not attributable to past disease or injury, or to any visible sign of interior damage)
+- Psychogenic pain (pain not attributable to past disease or injury, or to any visible sign of physical damage)

 Chronic pain may derive from an initial trauma/injury or infection.
 Alternatively, there may be an ongoing cause of pain.
 However, some people suffer chronic pain in the absence of any past injury or evidence of body damage.